About Summer Activities in Chamonix

 Chamonix's main ice rink is open in summer as well as winter.
 Come along and enjoy a skate or support Chamonix's local team Les Chamois when they play home matches.

 The Chamonix valley is home to one of the largest indoor climbing walls in France.
-The Mont Blanc Escalade is located in Les Houches and is open all year, with 1250m sq. of climbing surfaces, and more than 100 routes to the roof, ranging from 16 to 21 metres in height.
+Mont Blanc Escalade is located in Les Houches and is open all year, with more than 100 routes to the roof, ranging from 16 to 21 metres in height.
+All necessary equipment is available for hire.
 In Chamonix town, there is a good sized bouldering wall in the Sports Centre (Centre Sportif Richard Bozon).
 There is another climbing wall at the ENSA, but you need to be a member of the local Club des Sports to gain access.

 There are various traditional weekly markets around the Chamonix Valley.
 Every Saturday morning you can head off to Chamonix's Place de Mont Blanc, while there's a summer market at the bottom of the Aiguille du Midi lift every Tuesday.
 At Les Houches, a farmers market takes place every Wednesday afternoon at a farm on Route du Pont